 SEM allows you to serve ads to interested customers who are your ‘low hanging fruits’.
 A truly effective way to market your product.

-However, without proper optimization, SEM can get pretty expensive and become a burden to your overall marketing campaign.
+However, without proper optimization, SEM can get pretty expensive and, like a double-edged sword, become a burden on the ROAS (return on ad spend) of your overall marketing.

 The Google Display Network (GDN) is another platform that you may consider.
 Google Display Ads is one of the ways that you can create brand awareness for potential clients to know your business.

 You may combine promotions or discounts to entice potential patrons to visit your store.
 The low cost per click on the GDN allows you to reach large audiences with a minimal budget.

 As the saying goes “out of sight, out of mind”.
 A lack of brand awareness only allows for competitors to build their brand mindshare with your consumers.

 Remarketing allows you to display your ads to people who have visited your store but did not purchase or submit an inquiry form.
 Or in the case of eCommerce, retarget potential customers who have been to your website but have not made a purchase.

 To run remarketing ads on Google, one way is to install a ‘Remarketing tag’ on your website.
 Bear in mind that you can’t run a remarketing campaign right away.
 The way remarketing works is by first collecting website cookies which can be a lengthy process.